 Math self-assessment & syllabus quiz.
-1) Start by completing the 10-question math self-assessment on Quercus to check whether you remember the algebra required for this course.
+1) Start by completing the 10-question math self-assessment on Q to check whether you remember the algebra required for this course.
 If you haven't practiced your math skills in a while, please review the "Prologue: Basic Mathematics Review" (p.
 1-9) in the textbook.
-2) In order to make sure that we are all on the same page, please read the syllabus in its entirety and answer 10 questions about it on Quercus.
-Once you have started, you have 100 minutes per quiz to finish.
-For due dates, please see course schedule. (each quiz worth 0.5%, in total 1% of the final grade)
+2) In order to make sure that we are all on the same page, please read the syllabus in its entirety and answer 10 questions about it on Q. Once you have started, you have 100 minutes per quiz to finish.
+The deadline for these assignments is Saturday, 09/22 at 11:45 p.m. (each quiz worth 0.5%,in total 1% of the final grade)